carbon-language/carbon-lang/mlir/docs/Rationale/UsageOfConst.md

 This means that certain API in practice don't provide a const variant, leading to pervasive use of `const_cast` to drop the const qualifier.
-For example the logic in `Matchers.h` doesn't support const pointers at all (b/123355851), even though matching and binding values themselves makes perfect sense for both const and non-const values.
+For example the logic in `Matchers.h` doesn't support const pointers at all, even though matching and binding values themselves makes perfect sense for both const and non-const values.
 Actually fixing this would cause massive code bloat and complexity.

 Other parts of the code are just outright incorrect.
-For example, the operation cloning methods are defined on Operation like this:
+For example, the operation cloning methods are defined on `Operation` like this:

 ```C++
 Operation *clone(BlockAndValueMapping &mapper, MLIRContext *context) const;